Tube Feeding in Cats

 Why is tube feeding necessary?

-What will happen if I am unable to get my cat to eat?
+What happens if I am unable to get my cat to eat?

-Naso-gastric tubes are the simplest to insert and are the most common form of tube feeding in cats.
-Naso-gastric tubes can usually be placed with minimal sedation.
-A local anesthetic will be applied to the sensitive lining of the nostrils and then a narrow, flexible tube is inserted into the nostril.
-It is passed through the nasal cavity into the back of the throat and down into the esophagus until it reaches about the level of the ninth rib.
-The tube is then attached to your cat's head by stitches or surgical glue.
+Nasogastric tubes are the most common form of tube feeding in cats as they are the simplest to insert and can usually be placed with minimal sedation.
+A local anesthetic will be applied to the sensitive lining of the nostrils and then the tube is inserted into the nostril.
+Once in place, the tube is attached to your cat's head by stitches or surgical glue.

 It is generally necessary to fit a protective collar to prevent the cat from interfering with the tube.
-Because of the small diameter of the feeding tube, only extremely liquefied food, water, and some medications can be given through it, and the tube is prone to becoming clogged.
-Naso-gastric tubes are not used if the cat will need long term feeding, if the cat is vomiting, if there is severe facial trauma, if the esophagus is not functioning normally, or if the cat is unconscious.
+Because of the small diameter of the feeding tube, only liquefied food, water, and some medications can be given through it, and the tube is prone to becoming clogged.
+Nasogastric tubes are only used for short-term feeding, if the cat is vomiting, if there is severe facial trauma, if the esophagus is not functioning normally, or if the cat is unconscious.
 These tubes can generally be left in place for five days.

 What is an esophagostomy tube?

-Esophagostomy tubes are slightly larger than a naso-gastric tubes, and enter the esophagus through a small incision in the neck.
+Esophagostomy tubes are slightly larger than nasogastric tubes and enter the esophagus through a small incision in the neck.
 The cat must be sedated or anesthetized to place this type of feeding tube.
-There are several benefits of an esophagostomy tube compared to a naso-gastric tube.
+There are several benefits of an esophagostomy tube compared to a nasogastric tube.
 The larger diameter of this feeding tube allows thicker food to be fed and there are fewer clogs or other potential complications.
-Feeding by esophagostomy tube takes considerably less time compared to naso-esophageal tube feeding.
+Feeding by esophagostomy tube takes considerably less time than nasoesophageal tube feeding.

 What is a gastrostomy tube?